watsona4/scipy2016/SciPy2016TripReport.md

   even on multi-core CPU
 - First release end of Q3
 - Next steps: support for Xeon Phi and Altera FPGA

+[^Central Processing Unit.
+A CPU, in contrast to a GPU, is a general-purpose hardware device that it commonly used for computations, in addition to standard computer tasks such as running the operating system and productivity applications.
+It is typically easy to write code for a CPU, and many compilers exist to optimize software for a particular CPU.
+CPUs today typically include more than one "core," which is the component that performs the computations, and all the cores on a CPU share some portion of a fast memory buffer.
+Each core can typically run one process at a time, with each process having one or two threads of computation.
+A single computer may have one (typical) or many CPUs.]

 ### HoloViews: Let your Data Reveal Itself \[Data Science\]